nizamibilal/pymsmt/README.md

     at Michigan State University.

-    This software is free of charge and a version 1.0 Beta1 has been released in AmberTools15 package.
+    This software is free of charge and a version 1.0 Beta1 has been released in AmberTools15 package, a version 1.0 has been released in GitHub, and version 2.0 has been released in AmberTools16.

-    It should be used with AmberTools15 due to it uses other code and files inside the packge.
+    It should be used with AmberTools15 (or higher version) due to it uses other code and files inside the AmberTools packge.

 # License